-Teaching comes naturally to our newest School Law Associate Sara Kulp.
+Teaching comes naturally to School Law Associate Sara Kulp.
 Throughout her education Sara has volunteered or worked helping others understand complex situations.
 Whether it was tutoring math in San Diego, CA, serving as a Teaching Assistant for Legal Writing and Constitutional Law classes in law school, or volunteering twice a week at the Center for Family Services Mother/Child Housing in Woodbury, NJ.

 She is looking forward to counseling her clients at Parker McCay and offering them the best legal advice for their situation.